bleumi/bleumi-pay-sdk-ruby/docs/Erc20PaymentsApi.md

 > PaginatedWalletOperations get_wallet_operations(id, opts)

-Return the list of operations performed by the mechant on a specific wallet
+This method retrieves the list of wallet operations performed by the mechant on a specific wallet.
+The list of wallet operations is returned as an array in the 'results' field.
+The list is restricted to a maximum of 10 wallet operations.
+If there are more wallet operations a cursor is passed in the 'nextToken' field.
+Passing this as the 'nextToken' query parameter will fetch the next page.
+When the value of 'nextToken' field is an empty string, there are no more wallet operations.

 ### Example